AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 Approach
 --------

-The following \``tips’’ may simplify the solution process.
+The following "tips" may simplify the solution process.

 ::